 - Columbus wasn't the first European to discover America.
 Leif Eriksson was.
 And of course the native Americans knew that the place they lived in actually existed!

 - Awesome Moment of Crowning: Columbus gets crowned Viceroy and Governor of the Indies after he returns from the first trip.

 - Bold Explorer: The treatment Columbus gets is to portray him as iron-willed explorer, who has to fight against all odds and strong opposition to reach his ends.

 - Good Colors, Evil Colors: Columbus is often wearing white.
 Wicked nobles are wearing red or black, like Moxica.

 - Historical Hero Upgrade: Columbus is depicted as a calm, kindly explorer who is fascinated by the Native peoples he encounters when he reaches San Salvador.
-In reality, as deduced from Columbus' own writings, the man was aggressively religious to the point of fanaticism (which is never shown in the film note ) and considered the Native people he met to be an "intrusion of nature"-he had absolutely no respect for them, and as a governor of San Salvador would commit various atrocities against these people later, including massacring and enslaving them - to the point he was considered excessively brutal even by contemporary Spaniards.
+In reality, as deduced from Columbus' own writings, the man was aggressively religious to the point of fanaticism (which is never shown in the film note ) and considered the Native people he met to be an "intrusion of nature" - he had absolutely no respect for them, and as a governor of San Salvador enslaved most of the indigenous population that he didn't outright massacre - to the point that he was considered excessively brutal even by contemporary Spaniards.